collective/collective.recipe.buildoutcache/README.rst

 work_dir
     Directory where eggs are downloaded for creation of tar.gz2 file.
 This directroy is deleted before and after the script.
 Default value is `tmp`.

+timeout
+    Timeout using for buildout in second.
+If no timeout define but a socket-timeout into buildout section, socket-timeout value is used.
+Default value is 10.

 Example usage
 =============